HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_internal_networking.md

     Update to the network type results change in IP address and requires updates to your DNS services.

-1. Disable haproxy in your custom `values.yaml` file and then do helm update.
+1. Disable HAProxy in your custom `values.yaml` file and then do helm update.

     ??? example "Example:"